 You won Burning Man!

 3. Stop trying so damn hard

-Expect not to get laid, and when you go back to your camp all alone, you won’t be disappointed.
+Expect not to get laid, and you won’t be disappointed when you return to your camp all alone.

 Going out with the expectation of getting laid is a surefire way of not getting laid.
 It’s like going out looking for a $100 bill on the ground.